BugsFramework/BF/content/Home/Terminology.md

 We can observe that a security vulnerability leads to a security failure.
 However, what are the building blocks of a vulnerability?
 What is the defect in software that triggers a vulnerability?
 How does it propagate through errors until a final, exploitable error is reached?
 How do the underlying weaknesses of a vulnerability relate to these propagating errors?

+As part of our work on the NIST Bugs Framework (BF), we clearly defined the software security terms bug, fault, error, weakness, vulnerability, and failure.
+Starting from vulnerability, we go towards weakness, bug, and fault, and then towards error, final error, and failure.
+We model a software security vulnerability as a chain of weaknesses that leads to a security failure.
+A security bug causes the first weakness, leading to an error.
+This error becomes the cause (i.e., the fault) for a next weakness and propagates through subsequent weaknesses until a final error is reached, causing the security failure.

 A _software security vulnerability_ is a chain of weaknesses linked by causality.
 It starts with a bug and ends with a final error, which if exploited leads to a security failure.

 A _software security weakness_ is a \code{(bug, operation, error)} or \code{(fault, operation, error)} triple.
 It is an instance of a weakness type that relates to a distinct phase of software execution, the operations specific for that phase and the operands required as input to those operations.